piot/nimble/README.md

 * [UdpTransport](https://github.com/piot/udp-transport).
 Unreliable datagram transport interface.

 It is recommended that [Hazy](https://github.com/piot/hazy-c) is used for Internet Simulation.
 It is included in the Nimble Engine, even though it is not a dependency.

+### Transports for testing

+There is no Transport Layer included in Nimble, it only relies on the [UDP Transport](https://github.com/piot/udp-transport) interface.
+But here are two immplementations useful for testing:

+* UDP Connections.
+Very thin layer on top of UDP.
+[Client](https://github.com/piot/udp-connections-client-c) and [Server](https://github.com/piot/udp-server-connections).
+* Conclave (under development).
+Basic matchmaking and Datagram relay.
+[Client](https://github.com/piot/conclave-client-c) and [Server](https://github.com/piot/conclave-server-lib).

+## Examples

 Examples using Nimble Engine: